 Currently Stott is working closely on a campaign in collaboration with the 2017 JUNO Awards, and a partnership with Hudson’s Bay for Canada’s 150th.

-When asked what advice she would pass on to anyone reading this article Stott brought things back to “the path”.
+When asked what advice she would pass on, Stott brought things back to “the path”.

 “Believe in yourself beyond reason.”

 “Don’t get stuck in the A-B-C mentality.
 Your path will be crooked not straight,” Stott says.
 “And be open to any and all options.
 Things will come your way that you never even dreamed up that will surprise you.
 I mean, hello, beer?”

 While she joked that she could have done without having to pay off OSAP debt, even that perceived setback lead to something great.

 “There will always be naysayers and those who think you’re crazy and will never make it happen.
 But don’t let them sit in your front row.”

 “I hustled to keep my marks above 90%.
 And keep those scholarships year after year.
 And to graduate with my Bachelor of Commerce debt free!”

 “Believe in yourself beyond reason,” says Stott when asked what advice she has for those currently in similar situations.
 “There will always be naysayers and those who think you’re crazy and will never make it happen.
 But don’t let them sit in your front row.
 Surround yourself with people who encourage you.”

 Who knows, you too could end up with a career in beer.

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.